nospaceships/node-net-ping/README.md

 ## session.pingHost (target, callback)

-The `pingHost()` method sends an ICMP echo request to a remote host.
+The `pingHost()` method sends a ping request to a remote host.

 The `target` parameter is the dotted quad formatted IP address of the target host.

-The `callback` function is called once the request is complete.
+The `callback` function is called once the ping requests is complete.
 The following arguments will be passed to the `callback` function:

  * `error` - Instance of the `Error` class or a sub-class, or `null` if no error occurred